Why is it called The Speed Art Museum?

 What are the benefits of becoming a Speed member?

-Members of the Speed automatically receive free admission to the Museum, in addition to many museums around the country!
-Benefits also include a member discount program with participating local businesses, invites to VIP exhibition openings, free admission to the Global Speed lecture series, discounted admission to the Speed Concert Series, and more!
+Benefits include a member discount program, invites to VIP exhibition openings, free admission to the Global Speed lecture series, discounted admission to the Speed Concert Series, and more!
 Click here to become a Speed member today!

 How can I get involved at the Speed?